Fossil fuel phase-out: Challenges

 Fossil fuel phase-out may lead to an increment in electricity prices, because of the new investments needed to replace their share in the electricity mix with alternative energy sources.

 Another impact of a phase-out of fossil fuels is in employment.
 In the case of employment in the fossil fuel industry, a phase-out is logically undesired, therefore, people employed in the industry will usually oppose any measures that put their industries under scrutiny.
 Endre Tvinnereim and Elisabeth Ivarsflaten studied the relationship between employment in the fossil fuel industry with the support to climate change policies.
 They proposed that one opportunity for displaced drilling employments in the fossil fuel industry could be in the geothermal energy industry.
 This was suggested as a result of their conclusion: people and companies in the fossil fuel industry will likely oppose measures that endanger their employment, unless they have other stronger alternatives.
 This can be extrapolated to political interests, that can push against the phase-out of fossil fuels initiative.
 One example is how the vote of United States Congress members is related to the preeminence of fossil fuel industries in their respective states.

 Other challenges include ensuring sustainable recycling, sourcing of the required materials, disruptions of existing power structures, managing variable renewable energy, developing optimal national transition policies, transforming transportation infrastructure and responsibilities of fossil fuel extraction prevention.
 There is active research and development on such issues.

 According to the people present at COP27 in Egypt, Saudi Arabian representatives pushed to block a call for the world to burn less oil.
 After objections from Saudi Arabia and a few other oil producers, summit's final statement failed to include a call for nations to phase out fossil fuels.
 In March 2022, at a United Nations meeting with climate scientists, Saudi Arabia, together with Russia, pushed to delete a reference to "human-induced climate change" from an official document, disputing the scientifically established fact that the burning of fossil fuels by humans is the main driver of the climate crisis.

+Overall fossil fuels are still being used, in ever increasing quantities, at least up until 2023.

-Major initiatives and legislation to phase out fossil fuels
+Major initiatives and legislation

 China

 China has pledged to become carbon neutral by 2060, which would need a just transition for over 3 million workers in the coal-mining and power industry.
 It is not yet clear whether China aims to phase-out all fossil fuel use by that date or whether a small proportion will still be in use with the carbon captured and stored.
 In 2021, coal mining was ordered to run at maximum capacity.

-EU
+European Union

 At the end of 2019, the European Union launched its European Green Deal.